AldiRvn/note-agile/README.md

     User stories are written to capture requirements from the user, the user stories must address both functional and non-functional characteristics.

-## Practice Agile using JIRA

-### Selecting Story Work Type

-#### Bug

-Tester write problem in the software for the developer to solve.

-#### Task

-Anything to be assigned to the team.

-#### Story

-Large user story, for example user story that should be done in 2 hour.

-#### Epic

-User story that need 40 hour of work to be implemented will be called Epic,</br>
-an Epic can have many user stories that implement this Epic.</br>
-For example: login functionality is an Epic.</br>
-Epic not stored in backlog because backlog only store user stories.</br>
-Before click the create button, we can check the create anoter button to create multiple user story with same Epic parent.

 ## 5 Agile Requirement

 ### Theme